robertclariso/robertclariso.github.io/html/en/research.md

 My research interests include:
 - Formal methods
 - Model-driven software engineering
-- Software engineering for/with AI (SE4AI/AI4SE)
+- Software engineering for/with artificial intelligence (SE4AI/AI4SE)
 - Tools for e-learning

 If you are looking for a **PhD advisor**, you can find a list of open research lines [here](https://www.uoc.edu/portal/en/escola-doctorat/linies-recerca/linies-nit/software-engineering/index.html).
 I supervise PhD thesis within the [Network and Information Technologies PhD Programme](http://studies.uoc.edu/web/estudia/en/doctoral-programmes/technologies-information-networks/presentation) at the [UOC Doctoral School](https://www.uoc.edu/portal/en/escola-doctorat/index.html).
 There is a yearly call for new candidates which opens around January-March, with a limited number of grants for exceptional candidates.
 If you are interested, please [get in touch](https://robertclariso.github.io).